rust-lang/book/src/ch17-03-more-futures.md

 fair, though, *one* of the futures will run up to the first `.await` in its body before another task can start.

-Recall from [“What Are Futures?”][futures] that at each await point, Rust gives a runtime a chance to pause the task and switch to another one if the future being awaited is not ready.
+Recall from [Our First Async Program][async-program] that at each await point, Rust gives a runtime a chance to pause the task and switch to another one if the future being awaited is not ready.
 The inverse is also true: Rust *only* pauses async blocks and hands control back to a runtime at an await point.
 Everything between await points is synchronous.

 That means if you do a bunch of work in an async block without an await point, that future will block any other futures from making progress.
 You may sometimes